Laminil™ is available in Canada and most of the United States.

 What is in Laminil™?

 The active pharmaceutical ingredient in Laminil, cromolyn sodium, is a mast cell stabilizing drug approved by the FDA for treatment of allergies, asthma, and other mast cell disorders.
-Mast cells are involved in every known inflammatory disease in mammals, and Laminil™ is among the growing list of extra-label uses of mast cell stabilizers to treat systemic inflammatory pathologies, including obesity, diabetes, arthritis, asthma, colitis, myocarditis, migraine headache, auto-immune disorders, and Alzheimer Disease.
+Mast cells are involved in every known inflammatory disease in mammals, and Laminil™ is among the growing list of extra-label uses of mast cell stabilizers to treat systemic inflammatory pathologies, including obesity, diabetes, arthritis, asthma, colitis, myocarditis, migraine headache, auto-immune disorders, and Alzheimer’s disease.

 Cromolyn sodium is a small chromone molecule with unusual characteristics that ensure safety.